SteelCompendium/compendium/docs/Ancestries/Dragon Knight.md

 The man scurried around to stand in front of the draconian, blocking his way.
 He took off his worn cap and held it over his breast.
 “I'm sorry sir, but there ain't no one else.
 And there's this new tax, you see, from the new baron.
 And a priest says he's of Saint Ajax.”

-The knight bared his impressive teeth, ready to scare Jago and the other two away—when someone else spoke.
+The knight bared his impressive teeth, ready to scare Jago and the other two away-when someone else spoke.

 “You might want to hear 'em out, Vaant,” said a voice from the table the three peasants had been sitting at.